SalomePlatform/adao/doc/en/index.rst

 come back regularly to these parts.
 The following parts describe :ref:`section_gui_in_salome` and :ref:`section_tui`.
 The last main part gives a detailed :ref:`section_reference`, with three essential main sub-parts describing the details of commands and options of the algorithms.
+A :ref:`section_glossary`, some :ref:`section_notations`, a :ref:`section_bibliography` and an extensive :ref:`genindex` are included in the document.
 And, to comply with the module requirements, be sure to read the part :ref:`section_license`.

-In all this documentation, we use standard notations of linear algebra, data assimilation (as described in [Ide97]_) and optimization.
-In particular, vectors are written horizontally or vertically without making difference.
-Matrices are written either normally, or with a condensed notation, consisting in the use of a space to separate values and a "``;``" to separate the rows, in a continuous line.

 **Table of contents**